openforis/sepal-doc/docs/source/team/contribute.rst

 .. figure:: ../img/team/contribute/compare_pr.png
     :alt: compare branches

 Now you enter the final step of your modifications. fill the title and description of the PR (1) by filling the title area and respecting the template provided (as shown on the following image).
-As explained at the beggining of the documentation, you started your modifications to answer an issue from the issue tracker.
+As explained at the beginning of the documentation, you started your modifications to answer an issue from the issue tracker.
 It need to be referenced in your PR message at line 2 using :code:`#<issue number>`.
 It will help the maintainers that will review your PR understanding what you are adding to the documentation.

 .. note::

     You can click on the preview button to see what your PR look like with links

-The :code:`Allow edits by maintainers` checkbox needs to always be checked (default behaviour) (2).
+The :code:`Allow edits by maintainers` checkbox needs to always be checked (default behavior) (2).
 This will allow the maintainers to make modifications to your PR files (e.g. if you made a mistake in a rst directive)

 When everything is set, you can click on :code:`create pull request` (3).